World's oldest man dies at 112

 Passionate about football, De la Fuente was one of the most illustrious supporters of Cultural y Deportiva Leonesa, a club in León that plays in the third division of the Spanish Championship.
 He received several team honors on his 110th birthday.

-“El Pepino” is due to be buried this Wednesday (19) in a local cemetery in León.
+“El Pepino” will be buried this Wednesday (19) in a local cemetery in León.
+(ANSA).